 It’s best to call in a technician to conduct an investigation of your home’s pipes if you notice any of the above symptoms.
 It’s possible these issues may only require minor repairs to fix, but if the problem runs deeper it might be time to consider repipe services.

-What Piping Materials Are Used?
+What Piping Materials Are Used in Fort Myers?

 There have been several different types of piping available over the years, but only two have stood up to the test of time.
 CPVC, PEX & UPONOR are the standard materials used for repipe services.
 Each has its benefits and drawbacks, but both are safe and stable.
 Here’s a comparison between the two to help you decide which one suits your home best: